-6 Conclusions
+6 Conclusion

 The rise of illiberal populism in Poland since 2015 has been a surprising development that remains largely unexplained.
 In this paper, we showed that the populist party PiS was able to maintain political power in Poland through the implementation of a large child benefit program.
 We exploited the variation in the per capita cash transfer amounts received at the municipal level using a difference-in-differences research design, and we found that PiS achieved sizable gains in the 2019 parliamentary elections.
 Cash transfer of \$100 per capita translated into an increase in the vote share for PiS of nearly two percentage points.
 We thus conclude that, without these transfers, the ruling party would not have been able to retain its parliamentary majority after 2019.
+Importantly, voters responded to the transfer only after the program was introduced, as we find no effect of the campaign promise to introduce the transfer in the 2015 elections.